Tigers draft Arizona State slugger Torkelson with No. 1 pick

 NEW YORK (AP) — The Detroit Tigers selected Arizona State slugger Spencer Torkelson with the No. 1 pick Wednesday night in the Major League Baseball amateur draft.

-The baseball-bashing Torkelson played first base in college, but was announced as a third baseman by Commissioner Rob Manfred.
+The baseball-bashing Torkelson was long considered the favorite to go first overall.
+The surprise came when he was announced as a third baseman by Commissioner Rob Manfred, rather than a first baseman.

+Detroit plans to move Torkelson to the hot corner from first base, where he played in college.

+“It shows the amount of respect they have for me as an athlete,” a smiling Torkelson said in an interview during MLB Network’s broadcast.
+“I’ll take it and run with it.
+I like to label myself as a baseball player, and you give me a bat, a ball and a glove, and you know what?
+I’m just going to want to win.”

 After having the majors’ worst record last season, Detroit opened the draft for the second time in three years.
 The Tigers took Auburn right-hander Casey Mize in 2018, and now they’ve got a powerful bat that could anchor their lineup for years to come to go along with an arm they hope is a future ace.